-- Research recipes and consider flavor combinations - Make choices in the ingredients of their recipes and reflect on those selections - Practice reflective thinking and responding. - Identify ingredients that are meaningful to them and use persuasive language to make a claim as to why they chose them - Choose two ingredients that are important to them and create or select a recipe - Write informative/explanatory texts to examine a topic and convey ideas, concepts, and information through the selection, organization, and analysis of relevant content. - Students will document their cooking processes and demonstrate that they have practiced skills presented throughout the curriculum - Track their progress towards a goal
+- Research recipes and consider flavor combinations - Make choices in the ingredients of their recipes and reflect on those selections - Practice reflective thinking and responding. - Identify ingredients that are meaningful to them and use persuasive language to make a claim as to why they chose them - Choose two ingredients that are important to them and create or select a recipe - Write informative/explanatory texts to examine a topic and convey ideas, concepts, and information through the selection, organization, and analysis of relevant content. - Students will document their cooking processes and demonstrate that they have practiced skills presented throughout the curriculum - Track their progress towards a goal - This unit serves as the culminating project and summative assessment of the curriculum.
+See the final project outline and teacher rubric for how to evaluate students.

+Lesson 1: Five-Ingredient Recipe

+Lesson 2: Your Ingredients

-Lesson 1: Five-Ingredient Lesson Final Project: Recipes of Meaning
+Final Project: Recipes of Meaning